Rochet2/AIO/README.md

 -- The function is called before sending and the initial message is passed to it -- along with the player if available: func(msg[, player]) -- In the function you can modify the passed msg and/or return a new one to be -- used as initial message.
 Only on server side.
+Only on main lua state.
 -- This can be used to send for example initial values (like player stats) for the addons.
 -- If dynamic loading is preferred, you can use the messaging API to request the values -- on demand also.